Simon Gipson

-Simon Gipson, OAM has worked in education as a teacher, administrator and consultant in Australia, Thailand, Hong Kong, New Zealand, the United Kingdom and the United States.
-He is currently the CEO of The Song Room, Chairman of The Association of Coeducational Schools (ACS), Chair of the Trinity Grammar School Council, and sits on the board of the Association of Independent Schools Victoria (AISV).
+Simon Gipson OAM is an Australian teacher, administrator and educational consultant.
+He has consulted in Australia, Thailand, Hong Kong, New Zealand, the United Kingdom and the United States.
+He is a former Head of St Michaels Grammar School and is currently the CEO of The Song Room, Chairman of The Association of Coeducational Schools (ACS), Chair of the Trinity Grammar School Council; and sits on the board of the Association of Independent Schools Victoria (AISV).
+Gipson will take up the position of interim Headmaster at St Paul's School at Bald Hills in Brisbane from Term 4, 2023.
+Gipson was awarded the Medal of the Order of Australia (OAM) in 2020 for his work.

 Professional career

 Gipson taught English and Drama at several independent schools in Western Australia before becoming Deputy Headmaster at Guildford Grammar School.
 In 1996, he was appointed Principal of Tridhos School Village, a project in Northern Thailand designed to introduce educational reform and best practice teaching and learning in South East Asia.

 Gipson was appointed Headmaster of Melbourne independent school, St Michael's Grammar School, in 2000.
 He succeeded previous Headmaster Tony Hewison, who had been head there for 20 years.
 Gipson immediately started major reform at the school, and as a result has become well known due to this avant garde approach to education.

 Gipson has been a notable commentator on educational issue, including authoring several articles published in The Age, a leading Melbourne newspaper.

 In 2020, he became the Chair of School Council at Trinity Grammar School, Kew.